05 – Carbon, Risk + Time

 What are the major risk categories of climate change at 1.5°C, 2.0°C, or more?
 Extensive climate modeling has predicted various outcomes for how the earth, oceans, and atmosphere respond, answering many questions and illustrating impacts and risks graphically.

-- Risk of increased ‘natural’ disasters – climate change increases the frequency and intensity of many weather-related natural disasters, adding to human suffering and financial cost from hurricanes, floods, heat waves and droughts.
+- Risk of increased ‘natural’ disasters – climate change increases the frequency and intensity of many weather-related natural disasters, adding to human suffering and financial cost from hurricanes, floods, heat waves, wildfire, and droughts.
 While global warming increases the frequency of extreme weather and disasters, it is difficult to correlate causality with specific events, which is why we talk about increased risk.

 - Risks of climate change occurring too quickly for humanity and ecology to adapt.
 If slow climate changes occurred over centuries, we could more easily migrate and adapt.
 But changes in agricultural systems, locations and intensity of flooding and water scarcity, sea level rise, and other changes are occurring over as little as a decade, causing significant displacement and destruction.
+One analysis of large changes is here.

 - Risks of tipping points that irreversibly alter climate patterns or ecology as well as feedback loops that increase speed and intensity of warming.
+For example, permafrost stores about twice the total carbon that is currently in the atmosphere; releasing it through global warming would be catastrophic.

 Tipping points may occur at many scales, simultaneously: